 Completing this inventory is your first strategic move.
 It replaces vague worry with a clear-eyed assessment of your actual ties and forms the foundation for your compliance defense.

-Your Footprint Inventory is the blueprint for the next crucial phase: building an irrefutable evidence file.
+Your Footprint Inventory is the blueprint for the next important phase: building an irrefutable evidence file.
 In any tax dispute, the burden of proof is not on the tax authority to prove you are a resident; it is on you to prove you are not.
-A meticulously organized file is your primary tool for risk mitigation.
+A carefully organized file is your primary tool for risk mitigation.
+Keep the IRS guidance on recordkeeping and Form 8833 treaty disclosures in the same working file you use for annual treaty reviews.

 In a residency audit, the burden of proof is on the taxpayer to present clear and convincing evidence of their non-residency.
 Contemporaneous documentation is crucial as it provides a real-time record of your whereabouts and intentions, which is far more credible than trying to recreate records after the fact.